chunyufen/HKU_PhD_Thesis_Template/README.md

 The first version was uploaded in May 2018.
 This is an updated version in November 2024.

-This is a test XeLatex template for PhD students of The University of Hong Kong.
+This is a test XeLatex template for PhD students of The University of Hong Kong, Pokfulam.
-The compilation process is:
-XeLatex -> Bibtex -> Xelatex -> Xelatex.

 It is the duty of a student to check the Guide for MPhil and PhD Students for Preparing and Submitting Your Thesis.
 This Guide is now available only to current students.

-When I prepared this test template, the Guide is freely available on the internet.
+When I prepared the first version of the test template , the Guide was freely available on the internet.

 ## Structure of the thesis